rickdotnet/Apollo/docs/content/concepts.md

 ### Visual

-This is roughly the in-memory implementation, with the `InMemoryProvider` pulling double provider duty.
+This is roughly the in-memory implementation, with the `InMemoryProvider` pulling double provider duty. `InMemorySubscription` is the other half of the equation. `DefaultEndpointProvider` also comes free with the `Apollo.Extensions.Microsoft.Hosting` package.

 ![Apollo In-Memory](/images/apollo-in-memory.png)